victor-buridard-prl/adoptAChristmasTree/README.md

 ## Security Disclaimer

 AdoptAChristmas Tree was developped as a plug and play example so it does not provide secrets or environment variables in a separate file.
 Also the authentication logic / Jwt token management is completely mocked and should never be copied for a production environment.

+For this reason it is not recommended to use the backend part of this project as a boilerplate to developp a nestjs application.